RiverOnVenus/linux-ek/README.md

 # Linux-ck-tt

-The Linux-ck-tt kernel and modules with [Con Kolivas](https://github.com/ckolivas)' hrtimer patches and Task Type CPU scheduler  by [Hamad Al Marri](https://github.com/hamadmarri) and with some other patches.
+The Linux-ck-tt kernel and modules with [Con Kolivas](https://github.com/ckolivas)' hrtimer patches and Task Type CPU scheduler  by [Hamad Marri](https://github.com/hamadmarri) and with some other patches.
 Built on the [Linux-ck](https://aur.archlinux.org/packages/linux-ck/) maintained by [graysky](https://github.com/graysky2).

 - [Con Kolivas' hrtimer patches](https://github.com/ckolivas/linux/tree/5.12-ck) and the recommended 1000 Hz tick rate.
 - [TT-CPU-Scheduler](https://github.com/hamadmarri/TT-CPU-Scheduler) - The goal of the Task Type (TT) scheduler is to detect tasks types based on their behaviours and control the schedulling based on their types.